Afghanistan's last Jew leaves after Taliban takeover

-KABUL, Afghanistan (AP) — The last member of Afghanistan's Jewish community has left the country.
+KABUL, Afghanistan — The last member of Afghanistan's Jewish community has left the country.

 Zebulon Simentov, who lived in a dilapidated synagogue in Kabul, kept kosher and prayed in Hebrew, endured decades of war as the country's centuries-old Jewish community rapidly dwindled.
 But the Taliban takeover last month seems to have been the last straw.